MMUGCHQProject1819/facialRecognition/README.md

-# facialRecognition
+#FacialRecognition

-##In this directory we will provide the entirety of the source code in Python for facial recognition on photos/videos/live videos.
+In this directory we will provide the entirety of the source code in Python for facial recognition on photos/videos/live videos.